-Any non-zero component of charge implies the existence of a kind of inertial mass.
-Therefore, each of existing types of the dipole moments must arise as a consequence of the availability of a kind of charge.
-From their point of view, the elastic scattering of completely longitudinally (transversally) polarized neutrinos and antineutrinos by spinless nuclei is discussed taking into account the Coulomb, weak and the united electroweak masses and charges, and also the magnetic, anapole and electric dipole moments of incoming fermions with neutral currents.
-Interconversions of neutrinos of the different components have been investigated, at which a particle chiral invariance is violated at the expense of the flip of its spin.
-This becomes possible owing to an intimate connection between these phenomena and character of the structure of a Dirac mass.
-Analysis of the studied process cross sections assumed that both masses and charges of longitudinal and transversal neutrinos are strictly unidentical.
+{\bf Abstract.} Any non-zero component of charge implies the existence of a kind of inertial mass.
+Therefore, each of the existing types of the dipole moments must arise as a consequence of the availability of a kind of charge.
+From their point of view, the elastic scattering of completely longitudinally (transversally) polarized neutrinos and antineutrinos by spinless nuclei is discussed taking into account the Coulomb, weak and the united electroweak masses and charges, and also the magnetic, anapole and the electric dipole moments of incoming fermions with the weak currents.
+Interconversions of neutrinos of different components have been investigated, at which a particle chiral invariance is violated at the expense of the flip of its spin.
+This becomes possible owing to an intimate connection between these phenomena and characters of the structure of Dirac mass.
+Analysis of the studied process cross sections assumed that both masses and charges of longitudinal and transversal neutrinos are strictly unidentical. \end{verse}